jamesplease/mcintosh/src/content/2019-03-06-books-same-page-link.md

-In the Books app, clicking on a link to the current page will show the page flip animation.
+In the Books app, clicking on a link to the current page plays the page flip animation.